Back to Blog

 Use ChatGPT, Claude, or your AI tool of choice to generate a first draft.
 Feed it the job description, your experience, and any specific achievements you want to highlight.
 Let AI handle the blank-page problem and give you a structural starting point.

 But treat this output as a rough draft, not a finished product.
-Raw AI text carries detectable patterns — both the invisible character watermarks that detection tools scan for and the stylistic patterns that experienced recruiters recognize.
+Raw AI text reads like raw AI text — the generic, predictable stylistic patterns that experienced recruiters (and AI-writing detectors) recognize.
+It can also carry invisible Unicode characters that muddy your file.
+Both get addressed in the steps below.

-For more on how these invisible markers work, read our explanation of AI text watermarks.
+For more on what these invisible characters are, read our explanation of AI text watermarks.

 Step 3: Check ATS Compatibility